easybuilders/easybuild-docs/docs/installation.md

 ### Step 1: Installing EasyBuild into a temporary location {: #eb_as_module_step1 }

 If you don't have EasyBuild installed yet, you need to install it in a temporary location first.
-The recommended way of doing this is using :ref:`pip`.
+The recommended way of doing this is [using pip to install EasyBuild][pip].

 For example, to install EasyBuild into a subdirectory `/tmp/$USER` using the default Python 3 version: